Gutenberg

 - Harmony between culture and modernity

-- Wisdom that is not in power, but in understanding life
+- Wisdom that lies not in power, but in understanding life

-- A transformation that does not reject the roots, but enriches them
+- Transformation that does not reject roots, but enriches them

-Pearl Buck's novel reminds us that it's important not to fight the past, but to learn to make the best of it and move on.
+Pearl Buck's novel reminds us that it is important not to fight the past, but to learn to take the best from it and move forward.

 QUOTE FROM THE BOOK:

-— You shouldn't expect to be drawn to a person you're seeing for the first time in your life, and the same goes for me.
-Our marriage is forced, we were both forced into it.
-We didn't make this decision on our own.
-But from now on, we can build our lives the way we want.
-And I want to make everything different from what our ancestors had.
+— Don't expect to be drawn to a person you see for the first time in your life, the same applies to me.
+Our marriage is forced, we were both compelled into it.
+We did not make this decision independently.
+But from now on, we can build our lives as we wish.
+And I want to do everything differently than our ancestors did.
 I will consider you my equal in everything.
-You are not my chattel, but a separate person with your own desires, and I would like us to be friends, if, of course, you want it too.
+You are not my movable property, but a separate person with your own desires, and I would like us to be friends, if, of course, you also want that.

-These are the words I heard on my wedding night.
-I was shocked and didn't quite understand what it was like to be equal to a man?
+These were the words I heard on our first wedding night.
+I was surprised and didn't quite understand what it meant: to be equal to a man?
 And why?
-Am I not his wife?
-If he doesn't tell me what to do, then who will?
-Isn't he my rightful master?
+Wasn't I his wife?
+If he didn't tell me what to do, then who would?
+Wasn't he my rightful master?
 He says I was forced to marry, but that's not true.
-What else would I do if I hadn't gotten married?
-How and who else could you marry if not the person your parents promised you to at birth?
-I was confused and didn't understand where the violence was, because everything was done according to custom.
+What else would I do if I didn't get married?
+How and to whom else could one marry, if not to the man your parents promised you at birth?
+I was confused and didn't understand where the coercion lay, because everything was done according to custom.